 FAQs

-1. What is the most important component of a burglar alarm system?
+2. What is the main component of a burglar alarm?

 Motion detectors sense movement inside a room by detecting changes in infrared heat, while glass break detectors listen for the specific sound frequency of breaking glass.
 Used together, they provide layered protection against both forced entry and internal movement.